-2025 Evidence of Coverage for Senior Care (HMO I-SNP) Chapter 4 Medical Benefits Chart (what is covered and what you pay)
+2025 Evidence of Coverage for Elite Care (HMO-POS I-SNP) Chapter 4 Medical Benefits Chart (what is covered and what you pay)

 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Homemaker services include basic household assistance, including light housekeeping or light meal preparation.
 Not covered under any condition Naturopath services (uses natural or alternative treatments).
 Not covered under any condition Orthopedic shoes or supportive devices for the feet • Shoes that are part of a leg brace and are included in the cost of the brace.
 Orthopedic or therapeutic shoes for people with, diabetic foot disease.
 Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television.
 Not covered under any condition Private room in a hospital.
 Covered only when medically necessary.
 Reversal of sterilization procedures and or non-prescription contraceptive supplies.
-Not covered under any condition Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
-Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition
+Not covered under any condition Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition